 No one could have predicted that “how to survive a pandemic” would be the critical question for hospitality venues in 2020.
 As soon as the Covid-19 restrictions were announced in late March, the team at Paramount Coffee Project in Surry Hills went into problem-solving mode.
 “We tackled it really quickly,” says Eden Elan, Paramount Coffee Project general manager.
 “We built an online ordering website within the first 24 hours, so by Wednesday it was up and running.”

-While these measures will help Paramount Coffee Project stay afloat, the Surry Hills cafe wanted to do more.
+While these measures helped Paramount Coffee Project stay afloat, the Surry Hills cafe wanted to do more.
 “We have so many friends in hospitality, and everyone around us was suffering,” Elan says.
 “We wanted to help ourselves, but we also wanted to help others and didn’t know how to do it.”

 It was at a meeting of Paramount House tenants that the #StillLocalStillOpen concept was conceived.
 “We had this idea for a restaurant crawl around Surry Hills, and how fun would it be if you paid a fixed price for a ticket and you could hop between all our favourite venues in the area,” Elan says.
 “We approached a few businesses, and everyone was keen.”